starkfell/SCOM-PowerShell-Scripts/README.md

 SCOM-PowerShell-Scripts
 =======================

-SCOM PowerShell Scripts utilized for searching,sorting, and modifying an Operations Manager Instance.
+SCOM PowerShell Scripts utilized for querying and modifying objects within an Operations Manager Instance.